 Grading with the Kiupel System

-The Patnaik system has been in use a long time but its grading system is somewhat subjective and every pathologist may not classify a given mast cell tumor into the same grade.
+The Patnaik system has been in use for a long time but its grading system is somewhat subjective and every pathologist may not classify a given mast cell tumor into the same grade.
 The Kiupel system attempts to make the process more objective by using the mitotic index.
-To determine the tumor's mitotic index, 10 high power microscopic views (fields) of the tumor are examined for cells in the process of division.
-The mitotic index refers to the number of actively dividing cells per 10 high power fields.
+To determine the tumor's mitotic index, 10 high-power microscopic views (fields) of the tumor are examined for cells in the process of division.
+The mitotic index refers to the number of actively dividing cells per 10 high-power fields.
 Based on variations in cell nucleus size, the frequency of finding cells with more than 3 nuclei, and a mitotic index of higher or lower than 7, the tumor is either high grade or low grade.

 High Grade Mast Cell Tumors

 These tumors share a universally bad prognosis with survival times of less than four months.
 They behave aggressively and require more aggressive therapy.

 Low-Grade Mast Cell Tumors